jonschlinkert/vertical-rhythm/README.md

   * Have a suggestion, requests or correction?
 Please [create an issue](https://github.com/jonschlinkert/vertical-rhythm/issues).
   * Contributions and requests are very welcome.
-  * Please be comment the code in your requests so I can easily and quickly evaluate the code.
+  * Please comment the code in your requests so I can easily and quickly evaluate it.

 I'd like to add SASS/SCSS and Stylus versions, so if you want to contribute this before I have a chance to do it, I would be forever grateful.